slamotte/turnkey-oracle-xe-11g/README.rst

 How to build your ISO
 --------------------------------------------------

-First get the zipped Oracle XE RPM package from `Oracle site <http://www.oracle.com/technetwork/products/express-edition/downloads/index.html>`.
+First download the zipped `Oracle XE RPM package from Oracle <http://www.oracle.com/technetwork/products/express-edition/downloads/index.html>`_

 Unzip it and convert to a Debian package like so:

 ::